syntaxbits/DineSmart/README.md

 ```
 DineSmart/
-├── src/
-│   ├── core/                     # Contains core business logic and shared models
+├── core/
+│   ├── src/
+│   │   ├── main/
-│   │   ├── main/java/com/dinesmart/core/
+│   │   │   ├── java/
-│   │   └── module-info.java
+│   │   │   └── resources/
-│   ├── data/                     # Handles data persistence and retrieval (e.g., JDBC, file I/O)
+│   └── (module-info.java will go here)
+├── data/
+│   ├── src/
+│   │   ├── main/
-│   │   ├── main/java/com/dinesmart/data/
+│   │   │   ├── java/
-│   │   └── module-info.java
+│   │   │   └── resources/
-│   ├── gui/                      # Contains all Swing UI components and controllers (the View and Controller in MVC)
+│   └── (module-info.java will go here)
+├── gui/
+│   ├── src/
+│   │   ├── main/
-│   │   ├── main/java/com/dinesmart/gui/
+│   │   │   ├── java/
-│   │   └── module-info.java
+│   │   │   └── resources/
-│   └── util/                     # Provides utility classes (e.g., date formatting, logging, common helpers)
-│       ├── main/java/com/dinesmart/util/
-│       └── module-info.java
+│   └── (module-info.java will go here)
-└── resources/
-    ├── i18n/                     # Internationalization files
+├── util/
+│   ├── src/
+│   │   ├── main/
-    │   ├── Messages_en_CA.properties
+│   │   │   ├── java/
+│   │   │   └── resources/
-    │   └── Messages_fr_CA.properties
+│   └── (module-info.java will go here)
-    └── images/                   # Placeholder for any images (e.g., icons, logos)
+└── (Optional: build.sh, run.sh, etc. for compilation/execution scripts)
 ```

-Explanation of the Structure:

-DineSmart/:
-The root directory of our project.

-src/:
-Contains all the source code for our Java modules.
+We will organize the project into four distinct modules, each with a specific responsibility, following the MVC principles:

 core/:
-This module will encapsulate the core business logic of the restaurant management system.
-It will contain models like MenuItem, Table, Order, and their associated business rules.
-It represents the "Model" part of our MVC.
+This module will contain the core business logic, models (M in MVC), and fundamental application components that don't directly interact with the GUI or data persistence.
+This includes entities like MenuItem, Order, Table, Employee, etc.

 data/:
-This module will be responsible for all data access operations.
-This is where we'll handle saving and loading data, potentially using JDBC for database connectivity or file I/O for simpler persistence.
+This module will handle all data access operations (DAO layer), including persistence to a database (JDBC, covering "Database Connectivity" and "I/O Operations") or file-based storage.
+It will interact with the core module's model objects.

 gui/:
-This module will contain all the Swing-related code, including frames, panels, and custom components (JTable, JList, JRadioButton, etc.).
-It will also house the controllers that mediate between the view and the model, effectively being the "View" and "Controller" parts of MVC.
+This module will contain the user interface components (V in MVC) and controllers (C in MVC).
+It will depend on the core module for business logic and data models, and potentially on the data module for direct data retrieval or updates if the controller logic dictates.
+This is where all our Swing components (JTable, JList, etc.) will reside.

 util/:
-This module will contain general utility classes that can be used across different modules, such as date/time formatters, custom exception classes, and other helper functions.
+This module will house common utility classes that can be reused across other modules.
+This includes things like logging utilities, date/time formatters, localization helpers, and potentially custom exception types, covering "Localization" and "Exception Handling".

-resources/:
-This directory will store non-Java source files.

-i18n/:
-This sub-directory is specifically for our localization property files (Messages_en_CA.properties for English and Messages_fr_CA.properties for French), crucial for demonstrating localization.

-images/:
-A placeholder for any images like icons or logos that our GUI might use.
+For each module, we'll follow a standard Maven/Gradle-like directory structure: src/main/java for source code and src/main/resources for non-code assets (like localization property files).